ikuo/garapon4s/README.md

 See also `src/main/scala/Garapon4S.scala`.

 ## TODO
-- Support Channel, Play, and Thumbs API
+- Support Play, and Thumbs API